PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 **RAG Answer:**
 If you lose access to Moodle, it is likely due to one of the following reasons:

-1. **Fees Issue**: There might be an outstanding fees issue.
-In this case, you should contact the fees office at studentfees@griffithcollege.ie.
+- There may be an issue with your fees.
+In this case, you should contact the fees office at studentfees@griffithcollege.ie

-2. **Technical Issues**: If it's not a fees issue, there might be a technical problem.
-To resolve this, you should first wait for 48 hours after registration.
-If you still do not have access to Moodle or are missing modules, you should email your course administrator.
+- You need to register for the new academic year.
+An email with a registration link is sent to you for this purpose.
+After registration, if you still do not have access to Moodle or are missing modules, you should email your course administrator.

-Additionally, if you need to arrange a Zoom meeting or have other queries, you can contact the relevant support services as needed.
+Additionally, if you need to access library services and resources, you can do so through the main Library website.
+You will need your Moodle username and password to access eBooks and other online resources.

 **Evaluation (automatic):**
-**Rating: Partially correct**

-The answer correctly identifies the possibility of a fees issue and the need to contact the appropriate office, but it incorrectly attributes a "technical problem" as a general cause without specifying the context of post-registration access issues mentioned in the source.
+The answer is rated as **"Correct"** because it accurately reflects specific content about losing access to Moodle, including the reasons and steps provided in the context of the retrieved content based on the two documents, including the correct email addresses and instructions.

 **Human Evaluation**
 _Keep one of the following:_